cloudmesh/pi/content/en/tutorial/raspberry-burn/index.md

 ## 4. Installing cloudmesh and Setup

 It is best practice to create virtual environments when you do not envision needing a python package consistently.
+We also want to place all source code in a common directory called `cm`.
-Let us create one for this tutorial.
+Let us set up this create one for this tutorial.

 On your Linux/Mac, open a new terminal.